 Since inception in 2012, STAR has given 18,900 young people (age: 14-18) the opportunity to get trained in various trades.
 The project further expanded in 2016 to include poverty pockets and hard to reach areas.
-It target disadvantaged groups of which 50 percent is women and 10 percent is disabled participants, focusing in both urban (30%) and rural (70%) areas in 135 upazilas.
+It targets disadvantaged groups of which 50 per cent is women and 10 per cent is disabled participants, focusing in both urban (30%) and rural (70%) areas in 135 upazilas.

 The major findings of the aforementioned study highlight the results and learning from four years’ experience of BRAC’s STAR, which include-